inspec/inspec-aws/docs/resources/aws_iam_server_certificate.md

 # aws_iam_server_certificate

-Use the `aws_iam_server_certificate` InSpec audit resource to test properties of a single IAM server certificate.
+Use the `aws_iam_server_certificate` InSpec audit resource to test the properties of a single IAM server certificate.

 This resource retrieves information about the specified server certificate, including the server certificate's path, GUID, ARN, and role.